1901 Fox Drive

 In 1942, the System had 3,760 participants and added two additional staff members.
-In the following years, the University Retirement System grew to include other universities, colleges, and affiliated agencies throughout the state of Illinois.
+In the following years, the University Retirement System grew to include other universities, colleges, and affiliated agencies throughout the state.

 In 1963, the System adopted its current name, State Universities Retirement System (SURS).

 Today SURS serves 65 employers* in Illinois including state universities, community colleges, and state agencies.
-It employs more than 120 people in offices in Champaign and Naperville and provides benefit services to over 200,000 members throughout the world.
+It employs more than 120 people in offices in Champaign and Naperville and provides benefit services to 220,000 members throughout the world.

 *Number denotes combining of several campuses.

-SURS was created by the Governor of Illinois and the General Assembly in 1941.
+SURS was created by the Governor and General Assembly in 1941.
 Consistent with that, changes to the existing benefit program must be enacted through legislation.
-An example of legislative action can be found in the passage of the funding bill.
-Law changes will continually impact the number of agencies we serve, the benefits we provide, how benefits are provided, and how we are funded.
+Examples of SURS-related legislative action can be found in the passage of yearly appropriation bills and the pension reform acts of 2010 and 2013.
+Changes in state law will continue to affect the agencies we serve, the benefits we provide, and how we are funded.